-Canadian pianist Diana Dumlavwalla is Assistant Professor of Piano Pedagogy at Florida State University.
+Canadian pianist Diana Dumlavwalla is Associate Professor of Piano Pedagogy at Florida State University.
 Previously, Diana taught at Western University where she developed the faculty’s inaugural doctoral piano pedagogy course.
-She also serves as a member of the Royal Conservatory of Music’s College of Examiners and adjudicates at local, regional and provincial festivals.
-She is an active member of MTNA, ORMTA, the College Music Society and the Association of Canadian Women Composers.
+She also serves as a member of the Royal Conservatory of Music’s College of Examiners and adjudicates at local, regional and state/provincial competitions.

 As a soloist and chamber musician, Diana has performed in North America, Europe and Australia.
 She has presented lecture recitals and papers at numerous conferences and her research has been featured in journals such as the International Journal of Music Education, American Music Teacher and Canadian Music Teacher.
 Diana was awarded the 2018 and 2021 MTNA E-Journal Article of the Year.
 She is currently the President of the Florida State Music Teachers Association.